duxweb/dux-refine-docs/en/module/app.md

 Use the `setUserMenu` method to customize the user menu.
 The method takes the following parameters:

-- `label`: The display name for the button.
+- `label`: The label, which is the display name of the button.
-- `icon`: The icon, supporting only Unocss CSS icons.
+- `icon`: The icon, which only supports CSS icons from Unocss.
-- `route`: The route to navigate to, within the current admin portal.
+- `route`: The route to navigate to, which is a child route of the current admin panel.

 ```js
 const register = (context: appContext) => {